Readability: Reading ease

 After the Lively–Pressey study, people looked for formulas that were more accurate and easier to apply.
-By 1980, over 200 formulas were published in different languages.
 In 1928, Carleton Washburne and Mabel Vogel created the first modern readability formula.
 They validated it by using an outside criterion, and correlated .845 with test scores of students who read and liked the criterion books.
 It was also the first to introduce the variable of interest to the concept of readability.

 Between 1929 and 1939, Alfred Lewerenz of the Los Angeles School District published several new formulas.

-In 1934, Edward Thorndike published his formula.
+In 1934, educational psychologist Edward Thorndike of Columbia University noted that, in Russia and Germany, teachers used word frequency counts to match books to students.
+Word skill was the best sign of intellectual development, and the strongest predictor of reading ease.
+In 1921, Thorndike published Teachers Word Book, which contained the frequencies of 10,000 words.
+He also published his readability formula.
 He wrote that word skills can be increased if the teacher introduces new words and repeats them often.
 In 1939, W.W.
 Patty and W. I Painter published a formula for measuring the vocabulary burden of textbooks.
 This was the last of the early formulas that used the Thorndike vocabulary-frequency list.

-Early adult readability formulas
+Until computers came along, word frequency lists were the best aids for grading reading ease of texts.

+In 1981 the World Book Encyclopedia listed the grade levels of 44,000 words.
+A popular strategy amongst educators in modern times is "incidental vocabulary learning," which enforces efficiency in learning vocabulary in the short-term rather than drilling words and meanings teachers hope will stick.
+The incidental learning tactic is meant to help learners build comprehension and learning skills rather than memorizing words.
+Through this strategy, students would hopefully be able to navigate various levels of readability using context clues and comprehension.

+Readability studies

-During the recession of the 1930s, the U.S. government invested in adult education.
+During the Great Depression of the 1930s, the U.S. government invested in adult education.
 In 1931, Douglas Waples and Ralph Tyler published What Adults Want to Read About.
 It was a two-year study of adult reading interests.
 Their book showed not only what people read but what they would like to read.
 They found that many readers lacked suitable reading materials: they would have liked to learn but the reading materials were too hard for them.